Kati Thanda–Lake Eyre: Pre-colonial and colonial history

 The lake lies mostly within the traditional lands of the Arabana people, for whom it holds deep spiritual significance in their Dreaming stories.
 The Dieri people have long ties to the eastern portion of the lake.
+Kuyani are the Traditional Owners of the Southern end of Lake Eyre and surroundings and also hold significant song and story lines on their Land.

 In the 1860s, explorer Peter Egerton-Warburton wrote that the lake was dry, and "terrible in its death-like stillness and the vast expanse of its unbroken sterility".
 British geologist John Walter Gregory wrote in his 1906 book on central Australia that while the lake was sometimes described as "a fertile land of lakes", others called it a "desert of the worst type".
 He recognised its importance in the natural science of the continent: "For Lake Eyre, with its coasts and estuaries, was once the living heart of Australia".

 Land speed record attempts

 Kati Thanda–Lake Eyre has been a site for various land speed record attempts on its salt flats, similar to those found in the Bonneville Salt Flats, especially those by Donald Campbell with the Bluebird-Proteus CN7, in 1963 and 1964.

 On 17 July 1964 in the CN7 on the Lake Eyre salt flats, Campbell set a land speed record of 403.10 mph for a four-wheeled vehicle (Class A).
 Campbell was disappointed with the record speed, as the vehicle had been designed for 500 mph.